 - Medical detox program that continues as you progress through the different stages of withdrawal

 - Pharmacological support to keep you free from pain and discomfort

 - Psychotherapy program that helps you to examine your co-dependent relationship

 - Group therapy program that allows peers in recovery to offer input on the situations you’re facing

 - Family therapy program that helps with establishing healthy boundaries and new ways of communicating

 Healing Co-Dependency With Serenity House Detox & Recovery Houston

 It takes two people to make the changes you desire.
 You start by going to detox and removing the drug abuse from the equation.
 Your partner needs to come in and be willing to examine your interactions.
 Both of you learn healthy ways of expressing love.

 Your partner needs to learn to give up control of you.
 That can be a significant challenge in some cases.
-With treatment, it’s possible to make steps in the right direction.
+With treatment, it’s possible to take steps in the right direction.
 Co-dependency isn’t something you can change overnight.
 Fortunately, we offer a range of detox services, including:

 That said, if you commit to the process, you could undergo tremendous personal growth.
 The same is true for your spouse.
-Learn more about managing codependency and addiction by contacting Serenity House Detox Houston.
+Learn more about managing codependency and addiction by contacting Serenity House Detox & Recovery Houston.
 A call to 866.516.8356 puts you in touch with a counselor right now so that you can begin the healing process.